Egorka2927/Sellik-2.0/README.md

-# Sellik-2.0
+# Sellik
-Sharing platform for students.
-Not done
+API for the student sharing platform